 For more information in this, visit our page: Embracing the Difference Globally: The ABILITY Event.

-Developed in the Fall of 2019, the Rehabilitation Studies program, alongside Student Accessibility Services, St. Cloud State Confucius Institute, Department of Special Education, St. Cloud State Online and Distance Learning, and Information Technology Services, created an Assistive Technology Lab located in the Education Building at St. Cloud State.
+Developed in the Fall of 2019, the Rehabilitation Studies program, alongside Student Accessibility Services, Department of Special Education, St. Cloud State Online and Distance Learning, and Information Technology Services, created an Assistive Technology Lab located in the Education Building at St. Cloud State.

 The purpose of this lab is to educate the campus community and society on how assistive technology can be used to reduce barriers faced by people with disabilities and to provide opportunities and tools that enable people to fully participate where they live, work, and play.